JoeCosentino/README-Generator/README.md

 ## Description of Project

-This project allows for a framework to be utilized to easily and consistently create professional README.md files for developers and their projects.
+This project assists developers in completing their README files.
+It allows for a framework to be utilized so that developers can streamline the creation of their README files.

 ## Installation